Print

 Instructions

-Make the Mushroom Bolognese: Heat oil in an extra-large skillet.
-Saute the onion 4-5 minutes until fragrant.
-Add the garlic, lower heat to medium, and saute 2-3 minutes.
-Add mushrooms, red bell pepper, salt pepper and fennel seeds, and saute until mushrooms release their liquid, and begin to caramelize about 10-15 minutes.
+3. Make the Mushroom Bolognese: Heat oil in an extra-large skillet over medium heat.
+If using plant-based ground meat, brown it first and set aside.
+Wipe out pan add more oil, saute the onion and garlic 3-4 minutes until fragrant.
+Add mushrooms, red bell pepper, salt pepper and fennel seeds, and saute until mushrooms release their liquid, and begin to caramelize about 15-20 minutes.
 Deglaze with red wine if you like, cooking it all off.
-Stir in the spinach, wilting.
+Add the plant based protein or lentils, and stir in the spinach, wilting.

-Creamy Marinara: Add the 1 cup marinara to the blender, along with drained cashews and 1/3 cup water.
+5. Blender: Along with the 1 cup marinara to the blender, add the drained cashews and 1/3 cup water.
 Add 1 tablespoon olive oil.
 All together in the blender, you should have about 2 cups- so add more water if need be.
 Add 1/4 teaspoon salt.
-Blend until very creamy and smooth, a full minute.
+Blend until very creamy and smooth, a full 1-2 minutes.
 This will be used on the top and bottom of the lasagna.

 Notes

-Bolognese: After publishing this recipe, I’ve been adding cooked lentils and/or ground walnuts to the bolognese for added protein and heartiness.
-For example, you could swap out 8 ounces of the mushrooms and add 2 cups of cooked lentils.
-Or add 1/4 cup or 1//2 cup ground walnuts to the existing recipe.
-You can also add other veggies or swap out plant-based ground meat for half of the mushrooms.
-Just keep in mind you’ll need at least 4 cups of bolognese sauce– making sure it is quite saucy.
+Bolognese: After publishing this recipe, I’ve been adding either soy chorizo (or any plant-based meat), cooked lentils, or some ground walnuts to the bolognese for added protein and heartiness.
+For example, you could add 1 ½ cup of cooked lentils.
+Or add 1/2 cup ground walnuts to the existing recipe.
+You can add plant-based ground meat.
+Just keep in mind you’ll need at least 4 cups of bolognese sauce total– making sure it is saucy and flavorful!

-Creamy Marinara Sauce: You can use hemp seeds instead of cashews- no need to simmer, just blend with the 1/3 cup water and 1 cup marinara, salt and olive oil.
+Creamy Marinara Sauce: You can use hemp hearts instead of cashews- no need to simmer, just blend with the 1/3 cup water and 1 cup marinara, salt and olive oil.

 Vegan Cheese: Feel free to use store-bought vegan ricotta, or add meltable vegan cheese to the layers, and/ or on the top.